What is the advantage of two-phase orthodontic treatment?

-Planning now can save your smile later
+Planning now can save your child's smile later

-- Making records to determine your unique treatment
+Making records to determine your child's unique treatment

-Orthodontic records will be necessary to determine the type of appliances to be used, the duration of treatment time, and the frequency of visits for the first phase of orthodontic treatment.
+Orthodontic records will be necessary to determine the type of appliances to be used, the duration of treatment time, and the frequency of visits.
 Records consist of models of the teeth, X-rays, and photographs.
-During your child's initial consultation, your doctor will determine if Orthodontic Diagnostic Records are needed to plan early treatment.
+During your child's initial consultation, the doctor will take records to determine if early treatment is necessary.

 The goal of the second phase is to make sure each tooth has an exact location in the mouth where it is in harmony with the lips, cheeks, tongue, and other teeth.
 When this equilibrium is established, the teeth will function together properly.
 Phase Two usually involves full upper and lower braces.

 At the beginning of the first phase, orthodontic records were made and a diagnosis and treatment plan was established.
 Certain types of appliances were used in the first phase to correct and realign the teeth and jaw.
-The second phase involves updating diagnostic orthodontic records and begins when the last baby molars are falling out, and usually requires braces on all the teeth for an average of 18 to 24 months.
-Retainers are worn after this phase to ensure you maintain your result.
+The second phase begins when all permanent teeth have erupted, and usually requires braces on all the teeth for an average of 24 months.
+Retainers are worn after this phase to ensure your child retains his or her beautiful smile.